Kia Ceed - Interior, design and technology

-The Ceed is built on Kia’s new ‘K2’ platform.
-That means it's 20mm wider (1,800mm) and 23mm lower (1,447mm) than the outgoing model.
-Its wheelbase remains the same at 2,650mm, with the front overhang shortened by 20mm (to 880mm), and rear overhang extended by 20mm (now 780mm), helping to make the car look a little more sporty.
-The new platform helps improve the Ceed’s packaging, too, giving a bigger boot, at 395-litres with the seats up and 1,291 litres with them folded down.
-You’d be hard pushed to match those sort of capacities in any other family car this side of a Honda Civic or Skoda Octavia.
+The third-generation Ceed is built on Kia’s ‘K2’ platform.
+That means it's 20mm wider (1,800mm) and 23mm lower (1,447mm) than the previous model.
+Its wheelbase is the same at 2,650mm, with the front overhang shortened by 20mm (to 880mm), and rear overhang extended by 20mm (now 780mm), helping to make the car look a little more sporty.

 Sat-nav, stereo and infotainment